exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

 * Copy http://54.87.194.39 into browser

 ## Challenges:
-* Data - More biomedical and healthcare data are required to train to reduce variance-bias tradeoff
+* More data are required for training to reduce variance-bias tradeoff
-* Context dependency - This also requies large amount of data with multiple context to identify the answers in differnt senario.
+* Due to the diversity in tokens dependency of an answer, the following two cases are necessary to address and for which a large amount of data is necessary.
+  1. When a question is slightly changed to seeking the same answer, predictions can be different.
+  2. When the same question is asked in different documents, the answer might be predicted differently.

 ## Futures:
-* Healthcare chatbots
-* Virtual assistance for healthcare companies
+* First, automate a method to search in the entire document instead of a small paragraph.
+Second, it would have a high impact, if the answer can be provided learning from entire articles.
+* Transfer a technique to query the doctor's note.